denten-papers/xp-routledge/dh-book-proposal.md

-The purpose of this volume is to introduce academic readers, along with a broader audience, to the new and growing field of the Digital Humanities (DH), particularly as that field interesects with the research program in the study of literature.
+The purpose of this volume is to introduce academic readers, along with a broader audience, to the new and growing field of the Digital Humanities (DH), particularly as that field intersects with the research program in the study of literature.
 My approach to writing a volume of this sort aims to achieve two
 goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the Digital Humanities,